Do Go On - 448 - The Curse of the Lottery Winner

 So they're saying if you own bonds, then you can buy lottery tickets.

-So get those bonds and then you can also win money.
-Maybe that's their scheme.
+So get those bonds and then you can also win money maybe.

-You have to own bonds, government bonds to enter the lottery.
+But it's a lottery that's so exclusive you have to own bonds, government bonds, to enter the lottery.

 So cheap, if you buy a cheaper bond, your lotto tickets are cheaper.